 Sexual violence can take on many different forms, from rape to threats.
 Lack of consent is a critical factor in any sex assault.
 Persons who engage in sexual conduct because of force, threats of force, or coercion have not consented to contact.
 Below are the John Carroll University definitions for types of sexual violence and consent.
 Please keep in mind that each state and university has different definitions for sexual violence.

-Sexual Assault: engaging in, or attempting to engage in, oral, vaginal, or anal penetration through any means (i.e., penis, tongue, finger, foreign object, etc.) without the consent (see University Consent Standard) of the other person.
+Sexual Assault: engaging in, or attempting to engage in, oral, vaginal, or anal penetration through any means (i.e., penis, tongue, finger, foreign object, etc.) without the consent of the other person (see University Consent Standard below).

 Non-Consensual Sexual Contact includes any touching of any sexual body parts (i.e., breasts, buttocks, groin, genitals, mouth, etc.) or the touching of another with these body parts without consent.
-It also includes disrobing or exposure of another without consent.
+It also includes disrobing or exposure of another or to another without consent.

-Coercion: consent which is obtained through the use of fraud or force, whether by physical force, threats, intimidation or coercion is invalid.
+Coercion Consent which is obtained through the use of fraud or force, whether by physical force, threats, intimidation, or coercion invalidates the consent.

 For more information on the Interpersonal Violence policy and procedures at John Carroll, please click here to review the Community Standards Manual.

 For information on Ohio law, please click here to review the Ohio Revised Code.